You need this permit to change the use of a property or part of a property. For example, to:

 Your right to appeal a Notice of Refusal or Referral expires 30 days from the date it was issued.
 These denials can not be extended.
 You need to submit new application and filing fees to get a new refusal or referral.

-Zoning permits to change use expire after six months if activity related to the approved use does not start.
+Zoning permits to change the use of a property expire after six months if activity related to the approved use does not start.